Tanya Byron's report entitled Safer Children in a Digital World has been published

 We co-operate closely with the Pan European Games Information Systems (PEGI) and will continue to do so.
 Unlike PEGI, the BBFC has the power, in exceptional cases, to reject films, DVDs and games which have the potential to pose real harm risk.

-reject an average of two to three works a year (mostly DVDs) and will continue to do so where it is necessary to protect the public.
-At the adult level, we respect the public expectation that adults should be free to choose except where there are
+We reject an average of two to three works a year (mostly DVDs) and will continue to do so where it is necessary to protect the public.
+At the adult level, we respect the public expectation that adults should be free to choose except where there

 are real harm risks.
 But we do not think it would be right to remove the reserve rejection power and we are pleased that Dr Byron agrees with this.